paecko/ChatStats/README.md

 The following explanation is based on code that can be found in src/main.py

-Creating a connection to a database that exists.
+Create a connection to a database that exists.
 Otherwise, creates a new one.
 ```
 cursor = DatabaseCursor("ChatData")
 ```